Jahia/npm-modules-engine/src/main/java/org/jahia/modules/npmplugins/views/README.md

 JS-based views are resolved with the help of [`ViewsRegistrar`](../registrars/ViewsRegistrar.java) class.

-In npm-plugins views are JS functions, which takes "resource" and "render context" parameters (as java objects), and returns a string.
+In NPM modules views are JS functions, which takes "resource" and "render context" parameters (as java objects), and returns a string.
 In this context, "view" and "template" terms are equivalent.
 Resource contains the node, the optional view name to use, and some other rendering parameters.
 Render context is the global context for the request.